Sovereign-Labs/Jupiter/README.md

 1. If any blob is duplicated
 1. If any extra blobs are added

-For compatibility, we also recommend (but don't require) that any logic in the `DaVerifier` be able to build with `no_std`.
+We also recommend (but don't require) that any logic in the `DaVerifier` be able to build with `no_std`.
-This maximizes your odds of being compatible with
+This maximizes your odds of being compatible with new zk proof systems as they become available.
+However, it's worth noting that some Rust-compatible SNARKs (including Risc0) support limited versions of `std`.
+If you only care about compatibility with these proof systems, then `no_std` isn't a requirement.

 **Jupiter's DA Verifier**